 Vaccines against COVID-19 have been available to most Americans since earlier this year, and many areas in the country are reporting that 70% of adults have received at least one dose.
-Please note: patients who received the vaccine at Roswell Park are able to access their vaccine information and print it from the MyRoswell patient portal.

 But there is still some confusion and mixed messaging about the vaccines, who should get vaccinated and whether they’re safe for people who are undergoing treatment for cancer.

 It’s important to note that, with both COVID-19 and the vaccines designed to fight the virus, experts are still conducting research and learning more every day.
 Unlike other viruses that have been around for decades, COVID continues to evolve, as does the research about how effective the vaccines are in protecting people against new or recurring cases.